lochenv/egc-2019-event-emitter/README.md

 ## API Description
 This is a REST implementation.
 The application consume and produce JSON.
-This is the High level documentation.
-A more specific one can be found <TODO  here>.
+This is the High level documentation, full documentaton can be found in the WiKi

 ### Authentication
 | Action        | HTTP Call                           | Parameters                | Response                    | Return code                   |